ichan-2025/webflyx4/quotes/dune.md

 May thy knife chip and shatter
-A Great man Doesn't....
-An Animal Caught in a trap Will Gnaw Off Its own Leg to Escape.
-What will you do?
+A Great Man Doesn't Seek To Lead.
+He's Called To It.
-When is a Gift Not A Gift?
+When Is A Gift Not A Gift?
-May thy knife chip and shatter
-May thy knife chip and shatter